Below is a picture of what the admin per se / implied consent affidavit looks like.

 5. Whether the test results were accurately evaluated.

-Also important to note is that this hearing is a civil matter (even though the actual DUI charge is criminal), so the burden of proof for the State (the police officer) is very low.
+Also important to note is that ADOT administrative hearings are civil matters (even though the actual DUI charge is criminal), so the burden of proof for the State (the police officer) is very low.
 The hearing officer must only believe that is is more likely than not (51% chance or greater) that what the officer says is true in order to find in favor of the officer and for the driver to lose.

 Winning and losing at the hearing – what happens?

 There is no admin per se suspension if the driver wins at the hearing.